xebialabs/overthere/README.md

     * Reverted changes made to support SSH tunnels in 1.0.14 and 1.0.15 because it did not work as well as we hoped.
 We are reimplementing it for Overthere 2.0 to be released early March.
     * Fixed command line encoding bugs for SSH/CYGWIN on Windows:
         * Now transforming the first element of the command line to a Cygwin path so that batch files (and executables) in specific directories (instead of on the PATH) can be executed.
-        * Encoding the command line as if the target OS is UNIX because OpenSSH on Cygwin uses Windows encoding.
+        * Encoding the command line as if the target OS is UNIX because OpenSSH on Cygwin uses Unix encoding.
 * Overthere 1.0.15 (21-Feb-2012)
-    * Added explicit close() method to the new OverthereConnection interface (it was a class in 1.0.13) that does not throw java.io.IOException.
+    * Added explicit close() method to the new `com.xebialabs.overthere.OverthereConnection` interface (it was a class in 1.0.13) that does not throw `java.io.IOException`.
 * Overthere 1.0.14 (20-Feb-2012)
     * Added support for SSH tunnels to jumpstations.
     * Added support for NTLM authentication.
     * Upgraded to SSH/J 0.7.0.
 * Overthere 1.0.13 (18-Jan-2012)
     * Masked passwords in logging.
-    * Made ItestHostFactory also look for itest.properties in ~/.itest (in addition to the classpath and the current working directory).
+    * Made ItestHostFactory also look for itest.properties in `~/.itest` (in addition to the classpath and the current working directory).
 * Overthere 1.0.12 (12-Jan-2012)
-    * Allowed forward slashes (/) to be used in Windows paths.
+    * Allowed forward slashes (`/`) to be used in Windows paths.
     * Made it possible to access non-administrative shares on Windows so that the CIFS connection methods can be used with regular user accounts.
-See the <a href="#cifs_pathShareMappings"><strong>pathShareMappings</strong></a> connection option.
+See the [__pathShareMappings__](#cifs_pathShareMappings) connection option.
-    * Added the <a href="#ssh_allocatePty"><strong>allocatePty</strong></a> connection option to specify an explicit pseudo terminal to use.
+    * Added the [__allocatePty__](#ssh_allocatePty) connection option to specify an explicit pseudo terminal to use.
 * Overthere 1.0.11 (09-Dec-2011)
     * Fixes to the SSH/WinSSHD implementation and a few other little fixes.
     * Added a lot of documentation.